-It would be a farm without some critters!
+It wouldn’t be a farm without some critters!
 Animals are an integral part of a farm and have been so since humans began to cultivate food.
-Our animals are our friends, members of our team, and serve an educational purpose in the neighborhood too.
+Our animals are members of our team, our family and serve an educational purpose in the neighborhood too.

 A pig who “brings all the boys to the yard”.
 Actually, he brings girls, men, and women too.
 Everyone is enamored with his classically porcine charm.
 Adopted at 2 months old weighing in at 20 lbs.
 He is now a healthy 180 lbs. (well, that’s our best guess, since he squeals at the sight of a scale these days).
 He has become a permanent fixture at Greensgrow.
-Unlike many other farm pigs, he is most definitely, absolutely a pet.
-His main role is turning soil, fluffing hay and entertaining people of all ages.
+Unlike many other farm pigs, he is most definitely, absolutely a pet, not food.
+His main role is entertaining people of all ages.

-Ping is a Muscovy hissing duck.
+Silly goose?
+Turkey?
+No. The most current theory is that, this handsome devil Ping is a Muscovy duck.
 Native to Central and South America, but very adaptable to other regions, and are commonly raised for food in the United States.
 They also are known for their appetite for mosquitos, which is thought to be where their name is derived.
+He is not food to us.
+We have come to love his personality.
+We think he loves us too.
 You may see him run up with his tail wagging, mohawk raised, bobbing his head, and hissing.
-This usually means he wants a treat (it could also mean he’s trying to woo you, so think twice before you try to pet him because he may want more of a physical relationship than is socially acceptable).
-Ping loves your shoe laces.
+This usually means he wants a treat (it could also mean he’s trying to woo you, so think twice before you try to pet him because he may want more of a physical relationship than is socially acceptable-especially with your shoe laces).